MATH130 Fundamentals of Modern Mathematics 1

-Quizzes are 5-6 minute short tests which are conducted in the 24 hours following most lectures and review key points of the lecture that day.
+Quizzes are 5-6 minute short tests which are conducted in the 23 hours following most lectures and review key points of the latest lectures.
 Only the top 80% of quiz marks will contribute to the student's grade.
-We have used quizzes for the last two years in MATH 160 and found them both popular and effective.

 Handwritten assignments contain questions that explore in more detail the lecture material over the previous 2 weeks.

-Tutorial problems examine the lecture material over the past 4 lectures as well as providing help solving problems like those in the assignments.
-When we're doing face to face teaching, these are assessed on the basis of completion of the tutorial problems.
-When we're online, these will be replaced by online help session which are not assessed.
+Tutorial problems examine the lecture material over the past few lectures as well as providing help solving problems like those in the assignments.

 There are no terms requirements for this paper.